unlikelyzero/WhateverLloyd.github.io/cv.md

 **Wildlife Biologist**, Nov.
 2016 - Apr.
 2017<br/>
 The Great Basin Institute (Death Valley, CA)<br/>
 - Seasonal wildlife biologist position for Death Valley National Park
-- Montired park's invasive burro population
+- Monitored park's invasive burro population
 - Built and maintained fencing
 - Wrote park's coyote management plan to address wildlife habituation in the park
 - Used social and printed media to communicate wildlife information to the public